alexromanescu/xfolder/docs/benchmark.md

    - `--extra-sample-interval N` enables a high-frequency RSS sampler (seconds between polls) so you can inspect the full memory curve.
    - `--profile-heap` turns on `tracemalloc` and records the top allocation sites at the end of the run.

 The script starts a `ScanManager`, waits for completion, and prints per-phase timings plus peak/average RSS gathered from `resource_samples`.
 High-frequency sampling, object censuses, smaps snapshots, and per-phase heap profiles are available via the optional flags above, giving detailed visibility into when and where memory grows.
+Each run also records a lightweight progress timeline (`progress_samples`) with overall progress, per-phase ratios, and ETA so you can inspect how the progress curves behave on different mock trees.

 ## Latest Recorded Results